 This post may contain affiliate links.
 Please read our disclosure policy.

-This Shrimp Quinoa Bowl is a fresh, flavorful meal that comes together in no time.
+This single serving Shrimp Quinoa Bowl is a fresh, flavorful meal that comes together in no time.
 Tender shrimp, crisp vegetables, and fluffy quinoa are tossed with a tangy dressing, creating a dish that’s light yet satisfying.
 It’s easy to make, delicious, and perfect for a light lunch or dinner.

 a quinoa bowl topped with cooked shrimp and fresh vegetables.